-Essentially, leadership skills are the behaviors exhibited when placed in various situations.
-That's the foundation for textbook theories such as situational leadership.
+Leadership skills are the behaviors exhibited when placed in various situations.
+That's the foundation for textbook theories such as conditional leadership.
 Assessing one's style can not only help to identify strengths and weaknesses, but also develop leadership skills.

 So what exactly are good leadership skills?
 One way to answer this question is through this simple statement: